lycheeverse/lychee/README.md

             Don't perform any link checking.
 Instead, dump all the links extracted from inputs that would be checked

+        --dump-inputs
+            Don't perform any link checking.
+Instead, dump all the inputs that would be checked

     -E, --exclude-all-private
             Exclude all private IPs from checking.
             Equivalent to `--exclude-private --exclude-link-local --exclude-loopback`